Passive Investing Vs Active Investing - How Do You Choose?

 Diversification is one of the most important tools for investors to maximize their returns and reduce their risks.
 Investors in active investing strategy can pick and choose their investments across various categories and assets as well as across different sectors or industries.
 This gives them the advantage of healthy diversification in their portfolio leading to higher returns.
 The benefit of diversification is not available in the case of passive investing.
 Investors cannot choose or alter the assets in the underlying index.
 Hence, diversification in passive investing is limited to the extent of the different assets under an index or the few sectors that are part of the index.Conclusion - what to choose?

-A. Passively managed funds are usually considered to be more tax efficient as compared to actively managed funds.
+A. Passively managed funds are usually considered to be more tax efficient as compared to actively managed funds.4.